-- 1) 3 individual assignments 50% - → A1 (10%) Developing use cases, due late Sep. - → A2 (15%) Analysis, design and class interface specification of a control system, due early Oct. - → A3 (25%) Implementation and testing of the system from A2 in Qt/C++, late Oct.
-Collaboration for these assignments is strictly disallowed. - 2) Team Project: 50% (with weekly deliverables)
+- 1) 3 individual assignments 50% - → A1 (10%) Developing use cases, due Januray 22nd. - → A2 (15%) Analysis and design a control system, due February 10th. - → A3 (25%) Implementation and testing in Qt/C++ of the system designed in A2, due March 3rd.

+Collaboration for these assignments is strictly disallowed.

+2) Team Project: 50% (with weekly deliverables)

-due Dec 6th 11:59PM with individual demos week of Dec 9th.
+due April 8th 11:59PM with individual demos starting April 11th

-- → As will be explained in class, continuous integration is essential for success. - → You will receive individual marks for the project.
-These marks are based on: - your specific contributions - your team's weekly progress - TA and instructor specific evaluations - Individual demo of the project with a design and code walkthrough with your assigned TA or the instructor
+- → As will be explained in class, continuous integration is essential for success.

+- → You will receive individual marks for the project.
+These marks are based on:

+- your specific contributions

+- your team's weekly progress

+- TA and instructor specific evaluations

-- → Some time will be devoted early in the term to team issues. - → Collaboration on team projects is restricted to members of the same team.
+- Individual review of the project with a design and code walkthrough with your assigned TA or the instructor - → Some time will be devoted in the term to team issues. - → Collaboration on team projects is restricted to members of the same team.
 Interteam collaboration is strictly disallowed. - → A fundamental learning objective of this course is teamwork.
 Do not ask to work alone.
 Do expect heated discussions if not conflicts in the process of working in a team.
 Lecture time will be devoted to team issues.